Making a difference

 Our mission is to excel in providing community-based behavioral healthcare services in such an effective manner that the individuals we serve will be empowered to pursue an optimal quality of life.

 As a comprehensive mental healthcare center, Pine Belt offers specialized services for children and their families, adults, the elderly, persons with developmental disabilities, persons with chemical dependencies and persons with a serious mental illness.

 Adult Psychiatric Services

 We offer both in-patient and out-patient comprehensive chemical dependency services.
 Our treatment programs provide Individual, Group and Family Counseling as well as other services and counseling options.

-We offer many services and programs catered to children and adolescents’ unique mental health needs including Achieving Our Potential Programs, Individual Case Management, Crisis Intervention and Emergency Services, and much more.
+We offer many services and programs catered to children and adolescents’ unique mental health needs including outpatient counseling, day programs, and MS Youth Programs Around the Clock (MYPAC).